embulk/embulk/embulk-docs/src/index.rst

 Embulk supports:

-* Automatic guessing of file formats
+* Automatic guessing of input file formats
-* Resuming
 * Parallel & distributed execution to deal with big data sets
 * Transaction control to guarantee All-or-Nothing
+* Resuming
 * Plugins released on RubyGems.org

-You can define a bulk data flow by combination of input and output plugins.
-For example, `this tutorial <recipe/scheduled-csv-load-to-elasticsearch-kibana4.html>`_ shows how to use **file** input plugin with **csv** parser plugin and **gzip** decoder plugin to read files, and **elasticsearch** output plugin to load the records to Elasticsearch.
+You can define a bulk data loading using combination of input and output plugins.
+For example, `this tutorial <recipe/scheduled-csv-load-to-elasticsearch-kibana4.html>`_ describes how to use **file** input plugin with **csv** parser plugin and **gzip** decoder plugin to read CSV files, and **elasticsearch** output plugin to load the records to Elasticsearch.

 Documents
 ------------------